-With the stroke of a pen by state game warden and future Michigan governor Chase Osborn in 1897, Neal became a deputy game warden for Grand Traverse County, cementing her little-known legacy as the first female conservation officer in the United States, according to press reports of the day.
+In 1897, Huldah Neal became a deputy game warden for Grand Traverse County.
+Thereby cementing her little-known legacy as the first female conservation officer in the United States.
+This is according to press reports of the day.

-Neal’s appointment generated statewide and national attention, including an extensive write-up in the Aug.
+Neal’s appointment generated statewide and national attention.
+For example, there was an extensive write-up in the Aug.
 15, 1897, Philadelphia Inquirer.
-After all, “The duties of game warden are of such a nature that many men would not care to undertake to fill the position,” the Inquirer said.
+“The duties of game warden are of such a nature that many men would not care to undertake to fill the position,” the Inquirer said.

-News coverage in that era was quite a departure from the social and journalistic norms of today, as evidenced by descriptions of Neal as a “plucky little woman” and the expressed amazement that she “wears pantaloons just like those of men and can handle the rifle like a veteran marksman.”
+News coverage in that era was quite different than what writers might say today.
+There were, for example, descriptions of Neal as a “plucky little woman.”
+Others were shocked that she “wears pantaloons just like those of men and can handle the rifle like a veteran marksman.”

-Press accounts also credited Neal for having an immediate impact on fish and game law violations.
-“She is energic and watchful, and already poaching has begun to diminish.
+Press accounts also credited Neal for having a tremendous impact on fish and game law violations.
+“She is energetic and watchful, and already poaching has begun to diminish.
 The worst gang of law violators have ceased operations,” the Jackson, Michigan, newspaper reported in March 1898.

 “Patrolling remote areas without nearby backup assistance always has been an occupational hazard of being a conservation officer,” Hagler said.
 “It’s still true today, even with modern vehicles, weapons and communications.
 The fact that Huldah Neal carried out her duties on horseback, in rowboats and without communications equipment makes her accomplishments even more impressive.”

 In addition to her game warden’s duties, Neal was a community fixture, even delivering mail three times a week to Traverse City.
-Today, after leading a productive life that bettered her community and raised the ceiling for other women, Neal rests with her husband in Long Lake Township’s Linwood Cemetery.
+She led a productive life that bettered her community.
+As a result, she raised the ceiling for women who would follow.
+Today, Neal rests with her husband in Long Lake Township’s Linwood Cemetery.

-It would be 80 years before Michigan hired its next female conservation officer.
-Marquette native Kathryn Bezotte became Michigan’s first of the modern era when she began her duties in 1977.
+Despite Neal’s impressive example, it took 80 years before Michigan hired its next female conservation officer.
+Marquette native Kathryn Bezotte carried on the tradition in the modern era.
+She began her duties in 1977.
 Today, nearly 20 women patrol Michigan’s woods and waters as conservation officers.

-Neal and Bezotte were pioneers in their own right.
+Neal and Bezotte were both pioneers in their own right.
+Neal was the first conservation officer, while Bezotte picked up her torch.
 They opened the door for subsequent generations of women who have served their state by earning the right to wear the badge and uniform of a Michigan conservation officer.